Updated on September 27, 2024 by Angelika

 The "parlor" in our driver's home, where we spent about 1.5 hours with his family.

-Outside the friend's house, Ali led me through a barn with cows to a wooden door.
+When I arrived at the friend's house, Ali led me through a barn with cows to a wooden door.
 Behind it was a freshly whitewashed room of one and a half square meters, empty except for a hole in the floor - no traces of paper or water.
 But it was a toilet, and I was glad to have at least paper tissues and a water bottle in my rucksack.

 In the afternoon, we joined the queue of tourists at the Palace of the Winds.
 In the evening, we were delighted with our comfortable hotel rooms - including toilet and bidet hand shower - and the sumptuous buffet.